MENU

 ~Takehiko Fukunaga (1918-1979)

-Takehiko Fukunaga’s literary departure was “Fudo,” completed in 1952.
+Takehiko Fukunaga’s literary departure was the completion of “Fudo” in 1952.
 His works are characterized by meticulous writing and the creation of romance with perfect structure.
 His major works include “Kusa no hana” (Flower of Grass), “Haishi” (Waste City), “Oblivion River” (River of Forgetfulness), and “Kai-shi” (Sea City), Island of Death.
 He named the villa in Shinano Oiwake, which he received from playwright Michio Kato, “Ganso Tei,” and enjoyed visiting Karuizawa from season to season.
 He wrote many essays on Karuizawa, and in his later years left watercolor paintings of flowers and grasses in the highlands.

-Shusaku Endo, known for his novels such as “The Sea and Poison”, “Silence”, and “The Deep River”, and his humorous essays “Korian”, visited Karuizawa when he was a student, and after returning from his studies in France, he began spending summers there to recuperate.
+Known for his novels such as “The Sea and Poison”, “Silence”, and “The Deep River”, as well as his humorous essays on “Korian”, Shusaku Endo began visiting Karuizawa as a student, and after returning from his studies in France, he began spending summers there to recuperate.
 After 1968, he spent his summers in Karuizawa, where he built a villa in Chigataki, and wrote.
 In 1965, he finished the first draft of “Silence” (original title: “The Smell of the Sun”) at a rented villa in Roppon Tsuji, which used to be a hospital.
 His play “Rose House” is set in St. Paul’s Church.
 In Karuizawa, he enjoyed the company of Kita Tofu, Yashiro Seiichi, and other close literary friends.

-Kunio Tsuji, known for his highly artistic and spiritual novels such as “The Fortress of Summer,” “Julian the Apostate,” and “Saigyo Kaden,” spent his summers at a number of rental villas in Karuizawa after his return from France in 1964.
+Kunio Tsuji, known for his highly artistic and spiritual novels such as “The Fortress of Summer,” “Julian the Apostate,” and “Saigyo Kaden,” spent summers in Karuizawa, and in 1976, he built a villa in the old Karuizawa, where he wrote mainly in summer.
 (In 1999, he died suddenly of heart failure in Karuizawa, where he was staying.
 His other works include “Azuchi Oukanki,” “Sagano Meigetsu Ki,” “The Crowning of Spring,” and “Ki no Koe, Umi no Koe.
 A graduate of the former Matsumoto High School, he wrote many essays on Shinshu and Karuizawa.

 Pickup Site